Rules of Origin: Preference and Non-preference

 • Customs Declaration Service (CDS)

 By the end of the course, delegates will be able to appreciate the legal basis for the non-preferential rules of origin.
 Understand how to determine the origin of a product where two or more countries are involved in the production of the finished product.
 Comprehend the rules for declaring preferential origin, specific to own product range.
 Know how to complete the various origin and preference documents.
-Be more aware of the changes on the horizon; Brexit, CDS.
+Be more aware of the changes on the horizon; Brexit, CDS, and understand what challenges Brexit may bring to the topic of origin.

 To book your place(s) please contact Rose Griffiths on 01223 209817 or email firstname.lastname@example.org including your company name, all delegate names and job titles, and a contact telephone number.
 Payment for the course is required at the time of booking.